Apatheticmoose/TestCode/README.md

-OOP class activity, create a Vending Machine on C# Cashonhand of 500.
+OOP class activity, create a Vending Machine on C#.